 I don’t know what I love more about these elderberry gummies – the fact that they’re basically mess-proof, or that my kids love them enough to take them without being reminded.
 I think it’s that last part, but I’m also fine with not having homemade elderberry syrup splattered across the floor when my boys decide to turn breakfast into an impromptu Spartan Challenge.
 (That’s not just my kids, right?)

-Delicious, portable, and infused with powerful antioxidants like anthocyanins, this recipe is one of my family’s favorite ways to support the immune system during cold and flu season.
+Delicious, portable, and infused with powerful antioxidants like anthocyanins, this recipe is one of my family’s favorite ways to support the immune system during the fall and winter months.

 So, what’s in these elderberry gummies?